Files & Collections

 Managing Files

 The Files API provides a complete set of operations for managing your files.
-Before using files in chat conversations, you need to upload them using one of the methods described below.
+If your files are publicly accessible, you can reference them directly by URL in chat conversations — see Attaching Files.
+For files that aren't publicly accessible, upload them using one of the methods described below.

 Uploading Files